 Because the CoCs listed in Section I share a single Homeless Management Information System (HMIS), it is crucial for the HMIS to be managed collaboratively and transparently, and for uniform priorities and standards to be established across the whole HMIS implementation, for the good of all participating CoCs.
-The purpose of these by-laws is to establish the authority of the GA HMIS Steering Committee, and to outline the governance roles, responsibilities, relationship, and authorities of Georgia's aforementioned participating CoCs and the HMIS Lead Agency.
+These By-laws outline the authority of the GA HMIS Steering Committee, the governance roles, responsibilities, and relationship of Georgia's aforementioned participating CoCs and the HMIS Lead Agency.
 The Georgia Housing and Finance Authority (Authority), the grantee has designated the Georgia Department of Community Affairs (DCA) to serve as the HMIS Lead for the Georgia HMIS Collaborative.